rbxbinaryoffical/Axo-McLCE-ModLoader/README.md

 Here is an example of adding a block:
 ```
 AxoBlockDef exampleBlock;
-exampleBlock.id = 174; // Will be replaced in comming days to auto giving id
+exampleBlock.id = 174; // Will be replaced in comming days to auto giving id, free id: 174–255
-exampleBlock.dropItemId = 0;
+exampleBlock.dropItemId = 0; // 0 = drop itself other are item drops
 exampleBlock.dropCount = 1;
-exampleBlock.iconName = L"example_block";
+exampleBlock.iconName = L"example_block"; // From textures/terrain
 exampleBlock.name = "Example Block";
 exampleBlock.hardness = 3.0f;
 exampleBlock.resistance = 5.0f;